-We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, and at various locations in Dawsonville and the Gainesville area.
-The spring 2018 concert will be held at Dahlonega Presbyterian Church.
+We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, at Dahlonega Presbyterian Church, and at various locations in Dawsonville and the Gainesville area.
+This year, our concerts will be held at Dahlonega Presbyterian Church.
+Driving directions.

-Rehearsals are held in downtown Dahlonega at Dahlonega Baptist Church on Mondays at 4:00 p.m., and end at 5:30 p.m.
+Rehearsals are held in downtown Dahlonega at Dahlonega Baptist Church on Mondays at 4:15 p.m., and end at 5:45 p.m.
+Driving directions.

 MEET THE DIRECTOR

 RUTH PURCELL, Founder and Director, earned a B.A. degree in music at George Peabody College in Nashville, Tennessee, and Level 2 Orff-Schulwerk certification.
 She is a folksinger/songwriter, choral singer, freelance violist and fiddler, and a music educator for over thirty years.
 She received her teacher certification from NGCSU in 2003 while teaching general music and launching an after-school chorus at Westminster Christian School (now North Georgia Christian School) in Gainesville.
 After studying two summers with Dr. John Feierabend, she adopted the First Steps in Music and Conversational Solfege programs into her preschool, primary grades, and elementary music classes.